navasmontilla/site/teaching/fluidos.md

 [https://mdfi.000webhostapp.com](https://mdfi.000webhostapp.com/intro.html)

 ### Jupyter Notebooks for classes
 I have created Jupyter Notebooks to serve as interactive teaching materials, both during classes and for the students to work at home.
-Here is an example below:

 [Example: Streamlines, pathlines and streaklines in Jupyter](https://nbviewer.org/github/navasmontilla/site/blob/master/teaching/C12_lin.ipynb)